flickerbits/QuadConnect/README.md

 * Down Arrow  - Drop game piece into current column.
 * Up Arrow    - Reset game.

-When a player successfully executes a **QuadConnect**, the background turns green!
+When a player successfully executes a **QuadConnect**, the background turns green and the winning pieces are highlighted!

 ![screenshot of Winning Board](/images/QC-Winner.png)